parkerdavis1/agave-astro/src/content/blog/blog-plans.md

 date: 2023-11-16
 tags:
     - updates
+draft: false
 ---

 ## Hello!

 Welcome to my personal/developer blog.
-You may know that I have a [bird sound blog](https://birdsmakesound.com/){title="Birds Make Sound"} that explores the world of birds, sound, and recording.
+You may know that I have a [bird sound blog](https://birdsmakesound.com/) that explores the world of birds, sound, and recording.
 While it is written for a more general audience, this blog will be for other developers, or really, myself.
 Of course I hope it is of interest to anyone but a baseline familiarity with coding will be assumed.

 ## Why?